-Board and committee membership and attendance e Board of directors 10 of 10 meetings 100% Audit committee 4 of 4 meetings 100% Governance, nominating and corporate social responsibility committee (chair) 5 of 5 meetings 100%
+Board and committee membership and attendance

+Board of directors 10 of 10 meetings 100%

+Audit committee 4 of 4 meetings 100%

+Governance, nominating and corporate social 5 of 5 meetings 100%

+responsibility committee (chair)

-Methanex Corporation TSX, NASDAQ Governance; audit
+Other public company boards and committee memberships Methanex Corporation TSX, NASDAQ Governance; audit

-Securities held as of March 19, 2021 Deferred share Meets share ownership guidelines units Total value 1 (including 50% common shares) 12,264 \$1,317,561 yes Deferred share units Deferred share units Total value 1
+Securities he Securities held as of March 19, 2021 Common Deferred share Meets share ownership guidelines shares units Total value 1 (including 50% common shares) 23,588 12,264 \$1,317,561 yes

-1Based on \$36.75, the closing price of our common shares on the TSX on March 18, 2021.
+1 Based on \$36.75, the closing price of our common shares on the TSX on March 18, 2021.
 Deferred share units for directors include units issued under our deferred share unit plan and units accrued as dividend equivalents (see Director compensation on page 62 for more information).